sahanabalram/Psychic-Game/README.md

 # Psychic-Game
-An alaphbet guess game developed using JavaScript
+An alphabet guess game developed using JavaScript

 ## Link to the Deployed webpage:
  https://sahanabalram.github.io/Psychic-Game/